She Likes Me!

-If I haven’t posted a blog for over three weeks, it’s usually because it’s competing with putting a meal on the table (or other important things) or my experiences have been too intimate for me to share.
+It’s been three weeks since I’ve posted.
+It’s usually because it’s competing with putting a meal on the table (or other important things) or my experiences have been too intimate for me to share.
 In the last three weeks, both have been true.
 I write blog posts in my head that never get published.
-When I’m in line at the post office, in the shower, at church… especially at church, I imagine my blog postings.
+When I’m in line at the post office, in the shower, at church… especially at church.
 My topics range vastly from humor (how Bridgette and I recently purchased Verismo coffee machines for half of what they normally cost) to difficult parenting experiences, to my very slow results of settling into our new home, to job hunting, working, Bradley’s concussion, and most recently, sending Bridgette off to college.
 I hope to get the chance to share about all of the above, but for now, I’m going to start backwards, and share our college experience.
 It’s an experience that blesses me, and I hope to draw on its goodness for a long time to come.

 I took Bridgette down to Corvallis on September 23rd.
-Her dad, Alex drove down separately and helped unload and build things so we could unpack and D-E-C-O-R-A-T-E; the most important piece, of course!
+Her dad drove down separately and helped unload and build things so we could unpack and D-E-C-O-R-A-T-E; the most important task, of course!
 The previous week she began to show signs of sentiment, and I began to wonder if all the bravado of wanting to use the college experience as her opportunity to be independent and separate was becoming less important, and family was becoming more important.
 I kept hearing: “This is the last time I’ll go to Sunday service with you,” “This is the last time I’ll drive Bradley to school,” “This is the last time I’ll unload the dishwasher (might have been the first time!).”
 I kept reminding her, these aren’t last times, honey.
-But in her mind, they were the last time.
+But in her mind, they were.
 From this point on, things would be different.
 Change was in the air.

 This last Saturday she awakened me with breakfast in bed.
 When she’d gone to bed the night before, she’d understood that I was going to get up early so I could get an early start on things.
 What she didn’t know was that instead of me getting myself to bed for an early start, I’d stayed up until 1am, unable to stop in the middle of something.
 So, her breakfast in bed greeted me at 6am.
 You can imagine my first instinct.
-It was to inform her that as nice as breakfast in bed is, it’s never nice enough for a 6am wake up call.
+It was to inform her that as nice as breakfast in bed is, I wasn’t appreciating it on this particular morning.
 But through blurred eyes, I assessed the smile on her face, the two perfectly over easy eggs on top of whole grain toasted bread, and Billy Currington’s song, “People are Crazy” playing from her iPhone.
 I knew what this breakfast in bed was.
 It was a huge, “I love you, I’m going to miss you, and I can’t believe I’m leaving in three days.
 Five hours of sleep would have to be enough for this day.

 You might think I was being presumptuous in my assessment of her breakfast in bed.
 I wasn’t.
 The previous couple of days Bridgette had begun to verbalize how much she was going to miss home.
 After almost a month, one day I was determined to make sense of our kitchen after work that day.
 I will love our new home.
 But thus far, I still have more things (furniture, kitchenware, etc) than I have space.
 Goodwill and Craigslist have become very familiar to me.
 After a small remodeling job of moving the washer and dryer from the kitchen to the garage, I was able to put some key items away.
 If one has a crock pot, a Kitchen Aid, a Knife Sharpener… who wants to get rid of them?
 Once the washer and dryer were moved and shelves put into the pantry, I could tackle the island which had become the landing for everything.
 It wasn’t a pleasant space.